keboola/connection-docs/extractors/aws-s3/index.md

 {:toc}

 This extractor loads a single or multiple CSV files from AWS S3 and stores them in a table in Storage.
+After creating a new configuration, select files you want to extract from S3 and determine the way how you save them to KBC Storage.
+You also need to set up the proper permissions on AWS.

 ## Create New Configuration
 Find AWS S3 Extractor in the list of extractors and create a new configuration.
 Name it.